 Even if every solar panel was exactly the same, we’ve found four ancillary costs that impact the panel installation price tag.
 So, even as production costs go down, you have to pay attention to fluctuations in those charges to estimate your net cost.

 Location of Your Home

-Let’s get real here: A home in Phoenix will create more solar electricity than one in Portland — whether Oregon or Maine — even if both homes are completely bereft of trees6.
-Geography is essential to the efficient generation of solar power.
-You can always install solar panels on your roof wherever you live, but where it sits matters, too.
+Let’s get real here: A home in Phoenix will create more solar electricity than one in Portland — whether Oregon or Maine — even if both homes are completely bereft of trees.5 Geography is essential to the efficient generation of solar power.
+You can always install solar panels on your roof wherever you live, but where you are matters, too.